maximal oxygen consumption (VO2 max)

 Introduction

-VO2 max is dependent upon maximum cardiac output, the ability of the lungs to oxygenate blood pumped by the heart & O2 extraction by skeletal muscle.
+- ability of the lungs to oxygenate blood pumped by the heart

-The capacity of oxygen transport system
+- VO2 max may be described as the capacity of oxygen transport system

-cardiac output (CO) x arterial-venous O2 difference
+- cardiac output (CO) x arterial-venous O2 difference

-VO2 max declines with age in sedentary individuals, about 1%/year (40% between the ages of 30 & 70).
-Training increases VO2 max by increasing cardiac output & O2 extraction by skeletal muscle, but does not diminish the rate of decline.
+- training increases VO2 max by increasing cardiac output & O2 extraction by skeletal muscle, but does not diminish the rate of decline.

-The decline in VO2 max with age is largely a result of a decline in:[2]
+- the decline in VO2 max with age is largely a result of a decline in:[2]

 - forced expiratory volume in 1 second (FEV1)